V-Sekai/manuals/demo_to_game/090_basic_tooling.md

 To manage and automate our infrastructure, we use:

-- **OpenTofu**: An open-source infrastructure as code software tool.
+- **OpenTofu**: An open-source infrastructure as a code software tool.
-- **VictoriaMetrics** A fast, cost-effective and scalable time series database.
+- **VictoriaMetrics**: A fast, cost-effective, and scalable time series database.

 ## Local and Cloud Storage